See what the rare "super flower blood moon" total lunar eclipse looked like around the world

 Millions of people across the Americas, Europe and Africa on Sunday were able to see the reddish glow of a rare and spectacular show in the sky — a lunar eclipse known as a "super flower blood moon."

 This rare event happens only when a series of conditions are at play.
-Along with there being a total lunar eclipse – when Earth is directly between the moon and the sun – the full moon must also be at its closest point to Earth and it can only happen in May.
+Along with there being a total lunar eclipse — when Earth is directly between the moon and the sun — the full moon must also be at its closest point to Earth, known as a "super moon."
+The full moon in May is sometimes known as the flower moon since spring is in bloom in the Northern Hemisphere.
 The moon appears "blood red" when the eclipse reaches totality.
 Last night, totality began just before 11:30 p.m.
 ET and lasted more than an hour, until 12:53 a.m., according to NASA.

 While only parts of the world were able to see the dazzling astronomical event, it was a sight to remember.
 Here's what it looked like: